guidance-guarantee-programme/pension_guidance/content/pension_pot_options.md

 %Taking larger sums from your pension pot can mean you pay more tax.%

-As with every investment there's the risk that the value of your fund can go up or down.
+As with every investment there’s the risk that the value of your fund can go up or down.

 ###Option 1: Take flexible lump sums of cash